thorchh/sui-object-model-workshop/README.md

 This usage is straightforward, but tends to leave developers wondering what this looks out in a wider context.
 In this lesson, you learn how to use objects as inputs in PTBs.

-### Exercise
+### Exercise 2: Input Objects - Counter

 View the contents [`counter.move`](./lessons/input_objects/counter/sources/counter.move).
 There is a deployed instance of this package on the Sui blockchain.
-The address of the package is [`0xad3225e7d4827f81dc0686177067e1b458e8468ceabcff3456888ce3d806eb8c`](https://suiscan.xyz/testnet/object/0xad3225e7d4827f81dc0686177067e1b458e8468ceabcff3456888ce3d806eb8c/txs).
-Navigate to [`scripts/lessons/input_objects/exercise.ts`](./scripts/src/lessons/input_objects/exercise.ts) and complete the exercise.
+The address of the package is [`0xb3491c9657444a947c97d7eeccff0d4988b432f8a37e7f9a26fb6ed4fbc3df9a`](https://suiscan.xyz/testnet/object/0xb3491c9657444a947c97d7eeccff0d4988b432f8a37e7f9a26fb6ed4fbc3df9a/txs) and the counter object is [0x8a6f2bc3af32c71a93a35d397fd47c14f67b7aa252002c907df9b172e95c0ec6](https://suiscan.xyz/testnet/object/0x8a6f2bc3af32c71a93a35d397fd47c14f67b7aa252002c907df9b172e95c0ec6/fields).

+Navigate to [`scripts/src/input_objects_exercise.ts`](./scripts/src/input_objects_exercise.ts) and complete the exercise.

+## Lesson 3: Putting it together
+### Exercise 3: Scavenger Hunting with PTBs

+In this exercise, you will try to get the `SUI` coin in Testnet from the vault using a key created by PTBs.
+The deployed contract is at [`0xef97bc41cfa119c78905d8385e89b1ee5ce79b244f79834d44be213366dae105`](https://suiscan.xyz/testnet/object/0xef97bc41cfa119c78905d8385e89b1ee5ce79b244f79834d44be213366dae105/contracts).

+Navigate to [`scavenger`](./lessons/scavenger) to read the smart contract code.

+You will need to create a PTB to:
+1. Create a key
+2. Set the key code correctly
+3. Use the key to withdraw the `SUI` coin from the vault
+4. Transfer the `SUI` coin to your account

+Navigate to [`scripts/src/scavenger_hunt_exercise.ts`](./scripts/src/scavenger_hunt_exercise.ts) and complete the exercise.